Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Backfilling
 You can use the CLI (with the "airflow" command) or the UI to backfill your dags if necessary, indicating the start_date and end_date that you want to backfill.
 You can also clear the states of the dag runs in case you ran the dag before

-- max_active_run (DAG operator parameter): Allows you to select how many dag runs can be executed concurrently  (usefull for backfilling)
+- max_active_run (DAG object parameter): Allows you to select how many dag runs can be executed concurrently  (usefull for backfilling)

 ## Variables
 Variables are a key-value object that is stored in the metadeta database in airflow.
 Dags can access this variables using the function Variable.get(*key_of_variable*).
 Variables are usefull when different dags interact with the same API endipoint or the same entry bucket.